 - By making a non-concessional contribution you may qualify for a super co-contribution from the Government.

 Limits for non-concessional contributions

 There is a limit on the level of non-concessional contributions you can make to super each financial year.
 The current limit is $100,000.
-However, individuals who have accumulated more than $1,600,000 in total super assets at the end of the previous financial year may have a non-concessional contributions cap of nil.
+However, individuals who have accumulated at least $1,600,000 in total super assets at the end of the previous financial year may have a non-concessional contributions cap of nil.

-If you are under 65 at the start of the financial year, you can take advantage of the averaging rule to bring forward two additional years worth of non-concessional contributions and contribute up to $300,000 in one year.
+If you are under 65 at the start of the financial year, you can take advantage of the averaging rule to bring forward up to two additional years worth of non-concessional contributions and contribute up to $300,000 in one year.
 This may come in handy for those who receive a financial windfall such as an inheritance or the sale of a large asset.
-But be aware that if you choose this course of action, you may not be able to contribute any more in the next two years.
+But be aware that if you contribute the maximum amount, you may not be able to contribute any more for up to two financial years.

 For individuals with higher super balances, access to the bring-forward provisions is restricted based on the table below.

 |If your total super balance is between...||Your maximum contribution is...||Which accounts for the contribution caps in...|

 |$0 and $1,400,000||$300,000||The current year plus the following two financial years|

 |$1,400,000 and $1,500,000||$200,000||The current year plus the following one financial year|